-Final Exam - TBA. \University policy requires that this exam be given during the scheduled final exam period.
+Final Exam - \University policy requires that this exam be given during the scheduled final exam period.
+Since we are employing CBT in this class, the five-day (M-F) window within which to take your final exam must be during final exam week.
 Keep this imperative in mind when making end-of-semester plans!